Averydimbulb79/GPCH_kanban/README.md

 • Archived cards remain associated with their original columns
 • Archived cards are excluded from active dashboard counts
 • Archived cards cannot be dragged between active columns
-• Mark Received now uses the completion workflow
+• Mark Received integrated with the completion workflow

 ## v6.1 · Dashboard Colour Integration